pablo-moreno/oh-my-bash/README.md

 If you have any hiccups installing, here are a few common fixes.

 * You _might_ need to modify your `PATH` in `~/.bashrc` if you're not able to find some commands after switching to `oh-my-bash`.
-* If you installed manually or changed the install location, check the `OSH` environment variable in `~/.bashrc`.
+* If you installed manually or changed the install location, check the `OMB` environment variable in `~/.bashrc`.

 ### Custom Plugins and Themes